vokegpu/bicudo/README.md

 # Meow Building

 Meow is the graphical application used to test and showcase the Bicudo engine.
-But it is not necessary, you can skip if you want.
+It is not necessary, you can skip if you want.

 For building Meow you must download all these libraries:
 [EKG GUI Library](https://github.com/vokegpu/ekg-ui-library)